Skip to main content

 Intense exercise will set you back, so the best you can do is move regularly at your preferred pace.
 If you maintain your own natural speed (which is much slower than healthy people), energy consumption is optimized.
 Moving too fast or vigorously may force your muscles to operate without enough oxygen and lead to more symptoms.

 One more point: make use of warm water.
 Heat invokes the parasympathetic system to relax your blood vessels to help your muscles receive more oxygen and nutrients.
 In addition, you have heat sensors in your tissues that work to help relieve pain.
 If you are struggling with an exercise program, warm water therapy may be the solution for you.
-If this is not feasible, the next best thing is taking a hot shower or bath just before working out.
+If this is not feasible, try taking a hot shower or bath just before working out.
+Alternatively, you might purchase a portable hot tub.
+If you get a four-seater, you can do gentle stretches in the center before doing land-based exercises.

 1. Cook DB, at al. Med Sci Sports Exerc 44(6):1186-93, 2012.